 Project name Project outline Town Deal Funding Start with the Park, St. Cuthbert's Garden Village The 'Start with the Park' project will provide the 'Greenway' a connective, multi-modal green travel route connecting the key settlements of SCGV with Carlisle City Centre and providing a high quality leisure and recreation facilities.
-The project will position SCGV as a unique and attractive destination for working-age families. delivering 7km of new/improved walking and cycling infrastructure and 5Ha of public realm/green space developed, setting the scene for future phases of development. £2,000,000 Southern Gateway An integrated programme of investments in active and sustainable travel and public realm to better connect key developments in the Southern Gateway area of Carlisle, including the Railway Station, Citadels, Devonshire Street and the former Central Plaza site, and to connect St. Cuthbert's Garden Village with the City Centre. delivering 1KM new/improved walking and cycling infrastructure, 3,380 M2 new/upgraded road infrastructure, 0.7Ha of public realm developed/improved. £6,600,000 Project Tullie: Welcome & Entrance to Tullie House Museum Part of a wider programme of investment at Tullie House Museum, this project will better connect the Museum to the surrounding streetscape, increasing its visibility by providing a clear and contemporary point of arrival for visitors.
-Improving 412M2 of floor space, generating 7,500 additional visitors PA and 478,000 visitor spend PA, 9 jobs supported/created and contributing towards the upgrade of one heritage building/cultural facility £918,000 Lighting Up Carlisle I denerating 100 000 visitor spend PA and 6 180 000 additional T
+The project will position SCGV as a unique and attractive destination for working-age families. delivering 7km of new/improved walking and cycling infrastructure and 5Ha of public realm/green space developed, setting the scene for future phases of development. £2,000,000 Southern Gateway An integrated programme of investments in active and sustainable travel and public realm to better connect key developments in the Southern Gateway area of Carlisle, including the Railway Station, Citadels, Devonshire Street and the former Central Plaza site, and to connect St. Cuthbert's Garden Village with the City Centre. delivering 1KM new/improved walking and cycling infrastructure, 3,380 M2 new/upgraded road infrastructure, 0.7Ha of public realm developed/improved. £6,600,000 Project Tullie: Welcome & Entrance to Tullie House Museum & surrounding streetscape, increasing its visibility by providing a clear and contemporary point of arrival for visitors.
+Improving 412M2 of floor space, generating 7,500 additional visitors PA Lighting Up Carlisle Investment of capital funding in digital lighting equipment to support an expanded and transformed events programme. generating 100,000 visitor spend PA and 6,180,000 additional visitor spend, upgrading 7 heritage buildings, supporting 115 jobs and 300 businesses supported. £620,000